The process for proper French horn cleaning and maintenance is not too hard to do, but it must be done on a regular basis!

 Oiling of Rotary Valves

 My preferred oil for the interior of rotary valves is Blue Juice.
-I recommend buying a a small 2 oz bottle (or two) and then when that gets low, you can get a much larger 8 ounce bottle to refill the smaller bottles with.
-There are a lot of other good brands of valve oil, but for me, Blue Juice keeps the valves moving quick and seems to last long enough without constant re-oiling.
+I recommend buying a small 2 oz Blue Juice (WWBW or Amazon) or two and then when that gets low, you can get a much larger 8 oz bottle (WWBW or Amazon) to refill the smaller bottles with.
+There are other good brands of valve oil, like Ultra-Pure (Amazon), Al Cass (Amazon) or Fat Cat (Amazon) but Blue Juice is my personal preference.

 For the bearings, you can use either the same oil or something slightly thicker – a thicker oil will give the rotor action a little more of a positive feel and can help keep slightly-worn valves maintain their compression for a bit longer.
-I usually use either Hetman #14 (slightly thicker) or Hetman #13 (slightly thinner) on the top and bottom bearings, depending on how the rotors are moving.
-Although there is a Hetman #13.5 if you just can’t decide!
+I usually use either Hetman #14 (WWBW or Amazon) (slightly thicker) or Hetman #13 (WWBW or Amazon) (slightly thinner) on the top and bottom bearings, depending on how the rotors are moving.
+Although there is a Hetman 13.5 (WWBW or Amazon) if you just can’t decide!

 For the top bearing, simply remove the cap and place a drop or two where the bearing and the top plate meet: